Rstraney/IDS-6145-Final-Project/README.md

 The fundamental questions are to be answered by the simulation created to represent the system.
 However, before the simulation is built there are notions of what answers to some of the questiosn will be and the simulation will be used to determine if these pre stated answers are correct.

-The expected results for travel time are that the buses and Minnie vans are the quickest route into the park, that the monorail is the second quickest route and that the ferry is the slowest route into the park.
-Using google maps and its measuring tool to determine the distance of the bus route (and the Minnie Van route), the distance comes to about 1.12 miles, the distance the Monorail takes comes to about 1.56 miles and the distance the ferry takes is about .67 miles.
+The buses and Minnie Vans are expected to have the shortest travel times, the monorial the second shortest travel time adn the ferry the slowest travel time.
+Using google maps distance measuring tool the distance of the bus route (and the Minnie Van route) is approximately 1.12 miles, the distance of the Monorail route is approximately 1.56 miles and the distance of the ferry route is approximately .67 miles.

 For this system the time it takes to travel from the TTC to the MK entrance, regardless of transportation method, is expected to increase during peak visiting hours during the day.
 This expectation is from personal experience at the parks during peak times and the perception that the time it took was statistically significantly longer.
 This also applies to the direction of travel.
-Getting into the park during normal business hours is expected to take longer than exiting the park and conversely as the park is nearing closing time the time to get into the park will decrease will the time to get out of the park will increase.
+Getting into the park during normal business hours is expected to take longer than exiting the park and conversely as the park is nearing closing time the time to get into the park will decrease while the time to get out of the park will increase.

-All modes of transportation are expected to run during the entire time the park is open except when a mode is not running due to a mechanical issue.
+All modes of transportation are expected to run during the entire time the park is open except when a mode is not operating due to a mechanical issue.

-The expectation, before running the simulation, is that a bottleneck is created at the TTC during peak hours due to not being designed to handle the current capacity it receives at peak hours.
+The expectation, before running the simulation, is that a bottleneck is created at the TTC during peak hours due to its design.

 All modes of transportation, excluding the Minnie Vans, are included in the price of admission, while a ride in a Minnie Van is $20 per ride.

 For the presented system the data will be presented in the form of line graphs, scatter plots and histograms.

-A histogram will be used to plot the average time (in minutes) it takes to get into the park by the four different modes of transportation.

 **(Mike Comment) In the directions for this section is said to hand draw some graphs, which I have given below, but it said something about not showing data but I wasn't sure, so I have graphs with Example Data and those without.
 I can always remake these on the computer if you think its needed.
 Please use whichever one you think would be best.

+A histogram will be used to plot the average time (in minutes) it takes to get into the park by the four different modes of transportation.

 ![Histogram Example](images/HistogramExample1.jpg)